A Geometric Approach to Radial Correlation Type Problems: Some Anisotropic -Dimensional Correlation Problems

-\emph{Example}: Two very nice convex bodies are symmetric caps and symmetric strips.
+\emph{Example}: The symmetric caps and symmetric strips are two examples of \emph{nice} convex bodies.

 In this section, we will be working in $\mathbb{R}^2$ and we will be using a family of anisotropic measures which will be denoted by $\mu_{2,\beta}$.
-Before beginning, I shall give the definition of these measures, and in the next section we shall see the reason why it's necessary to deal with such unusual measures.
+Before beginning, the definition of these measures will be given, and in the next section we shall see the reason why it's necessary to deal with such unusual measures.